Higher dimensional distortion of random complexes: Filling estimates for random complexes

-\begin{proof} First, shall examine a single triangle, $\tau$, and bound the probability that ${\rm Fill}(\tau) < n^\alpha$.
-To achieve this, we appeal to an estimate made in \cite{ALLM10} (later revised to \cite{ALLM2010}), but attributed as an observation of Eran Nevo, that a $k$-cycle in $z \in Z_k \Delta_n$ which does not contain any smaller cycles as a subset and which is supported on $f_0 (z)$ vertices and $f_d (z)$ faces of dimension $d$ must have
+\begin{proof} First, shall examine a single cycle, $\tau$, of length $3$ and bound the probability that ${\rm Fill}(\tau) < n^\alpha$.
+To achieve this, we appeal to an estimate made in \cite{ALLM10} (later revised to \cite{ALLM2010}), but attributed as an observation of Eran Nevo, that a $k$-cycle $z \in Z_k \Delta_n$ which does not contain any smaller cycles as a subset and which is supported on $f_0 (z)$ vertices and $f_d (z)$ faces of dimension $d$ must have

+It is important to note that in dimension $2$, this inequality is simply saying that a {\it minimal} cycle (i.e. one that contains no other cycles as a strict subset) must have Euler characteristic less than $2$.
+In the final section, we will make remarks regarding analogous results in higher dimensions where the above formula will be of use.

-Now, a minimal filling (i.e. does not contain a smaller filling as a subset) of $\tau$ can be obtained from a minimal cycle, $z$, which contains the face which $\tau$ bounds.
-Thus, the number of fillings of $\tau$ of size $m$ in $\Delta_n$ can be bounded by,
+Now, taking a {\it minimal} filling of $\tau$ (i.e. a chain, $y$, such that $\partial y = \tau$ and $y$ contains no other fillings of $\tau$ as a strict subset) we can obtain a minimal cycle in $\Delta_n$ by including $y$ and the triangle in $\Delta_n$ which bounds $\tau$.
+Then, using the inequality above, the number of fillings of $\tau$ of size $m$ in $\Delta_n$ can be bounded by,

 Therefore, setting $d=2$, we have,

 So that,